COVID-19 is a new illness that can affect your lungs and airways. It is caused by a virus called Coronavirus.

 When you child is ill or injured it can be difficult deciding on whether to call your GP, NHS111 or your local A&E department.
 During this uncertain time when the government is telling everyone to stay at home it can be confusing to know what the right thing to do is.
 If you find your self in this situation click here for guidance on what to do next.

 Apps for mental health and emotional well-being are also a great tool for parents.
-Click here for a link to several useful and supportive apps.
+Details of everal useful and supportive apps.

 It can be very difficult understanding all the rules and guidance concerning children and when to keep them off school during COVID-19.
-Click here for the government guidance re sickness / isolating / testing and when to return to school.
+Government guidance re sickness / isolating / testing and when to return to school.

 Support, connection and comfort when someone is bereaved is very important.
 COVID-19 has placed restrictions around mourning and funeral rituals which can add to a sense of loss and isolation.
 A bereavement helpline has been set up and is operated by professionals with knowledge, experience and insight into grief and loss.
 Telephone 028 375 67990.